 Day 1: Lohajung to Bekal Taal

-The route overcrowded as some other organisations took teams with more than ten, fifteen even thirty people.
+The route overcrowded as some other organizations took teams with more than ten, fifteen even thirty people.
 Somehow, I dislike these overcrowded team.
-I thanked Chandan for taking us in a separate team.
+I thanked Chandan for taking us to a separate team.

 I was a bit unhappy to share a meadow with the crowd mentioned earlier.
 “Don’t worry Sir, I have asked my boys to pitch our tent to the extreme corner so that there will be ample space between the others’ tent”, Chandan guaranteed me.
 He might read my mind.
 I thanked him and reached where our tents were supposed to get settled.

-The light was not favourable for photography.
+The light was not favorable for photography.
 I just walked around the lake.
 In the evening, we came back to tent.
 After having some liquor (taken by us) accompanied by pakora (snacks) we started chitchatting.
-At 8 PM KK served diner.
+At 8 PM KK served dinner.
 It was Jeera Rice and vegetable curry.
-KK was great cook.
+KK was a great cook.
 He knew how to titillate the taste buds.